DRSDavidSoft/additional-hosts/README.md

 ## Set-Up / Configuration
 I combine my lists with some other lists and generate a final `domains-blacklist.txt` file, that is used on the two servers that I run (one as a redundant).
-<sub>The source list includes ~1500 links, and resolves to about 80 million records.
+<sub>The source list includes ~1500 links, and resolves to about 80 million records (14 million unique top-level domains).
 The servers both have **8GBs** of RAM, and for my usecase about ~15% CPU load on average.</sub>

+_P.S._ Personally I haven't ran into any major issues blocking this many domains, altough some people consider blocking any amount over >1M domains to be overkill.

 **Here's a diagram of software setup on both of the servers:**